03 May AHF COVID-19 latest information

 What is happening?

-With tourism stopped, borders closed and ordinary operations at a standstill, the communities and children we assist need our support more than ever.
+The lack of work in the form of tourism, and the ordinary operations at a standstill for the past 4 months have had enormous impact on the communities and children we assist.
+They need our support more than ever.

 What is AHF doing?